-Cacti is an open source web based network monitoring tool designed as the front end application for the RRDtool (Round-Robin database tool), it allows a user to poll the services at a interval of time and resulting in the graph format.
+Cacti is an open source web-based network monitoring tool designed as the front end application for the RRDtool (Round-Robin database tool), it allows a user to poll the services at an interval of time and resulting in the graph format.

 Install the following packages for the Cacti setup.

 yum -y install httpd php php-mysql php-snmp mysql mysql-server net-snmp rrdtool net-snmp-utils